 For your trip to Rome with children you will find here a lot of useful information to make your family vacation with children in Rome a success.
-My topics are the sights, guided tours for the whole family, free travel on public transport and free admission.
-I’ll give you tips on food, ice cream parlors and the trip to the sea, as well as information on sanitation and first aid in an emergency.
+Sights, guided tours for the whole family, how are the rules free admission to the roman museums and for free travel on public transport.
+We’ll give you tips on food, ice cream parlors and the trip to the sea, as well as information on sanitation and first aid in an emergency.

 Maybe it has already happened to you.
 You have visited a city with your children and visited all kinds of sights.
 And what did your kids remember best?
 The fallen egg or tomato sauce on the face?
 Here are some tips for you to make the stay in Rome for the kids exciting and entertaining.